OHDSI/PhenotypeChangesInVocabUpdate/README.md

 Hierarchy change is reflected at "Peak concept" level, the common parent concept of added or removed standard concepts above which the hierarchy is changed.

-- In the example below, the **375527|Headache disorder** and all its descendants were added to the concept **Headache** concept set.
+- In the example below, the **375527|Headache disorder** and all its descendants were added to the included concepts in the **Headache** concept set.
 This is quite a big change since **drc** (descendant record count)= 34219562, and now a researcher has to decide whether the new, more broad, definition fits well.

 <table>